 Common questions from consumers

-I don’t think my meter is working—who do I call?
+I don’t think my meter is working.
+Who do I call?

 Under the NECF you have the right to arrange for your meter to be tested if you believe it is faulty.
 You should contact your retailer to make arrangements for a meter test.
 However, if the meter is found to be working correctly, you can be charged for the cost of the meter test.
 This cost may vary, so you should confirm the amount you may be charged before asking for a meter test.

-My bill is based on an estimate—is this allowed?
+My bill is based on an estimate.
+Is this allowed?

-I think my bill is incorrect—what can I do?
+I think my bill is incorrect.
+What can I do?

-The price of my energy has increased since my last bill—is this allowed?
+The price of my energy has increased since my last bill.
+Is this allowed?